What is it Like to be Trapped in a Desert Jail For 20 Years? The Oufkir Family Story

 I read Stolen Lives twice.
 The first time, I couldn’t put it down because it was just shocking.
 The second time I read it, (for this review), I found new things to be shocked by.
 Talk about shock overload.

-Malika Oufkir wrote Stolen Lives, published in 1999.
+When they were first arrested (in 1972) , Malika was the eldest at 20 years old, followed by her brother Raouf, 18, younger sisters, 9, and Soukaina, 8.
+The youngest, Abdellatif, was 3 years old.
+Her mother, Fatima, was 35.
+Malika wrote Stolen Lives, published in 1999.
 Since then she has written a new book, Freedom.
 But it is largely agreed that to appreciate the second book, you have to read the first.

-Oufkir describes a seemingly fairytale life in the palace of Muhammad V. He had slaves (and I thought they were gone with the American revolution).
-And the children of his slaves also could only be slaves.
+3. In the palace, Oufkir describes the King's slaves (and I thought they were gone with the American revolution).
+The children of his slaves also could only be slaves.

 Lalla Mina had every single toy she ever wanted in her and bedroom, which she shared with Malika.
 Lalla Mina also loved horses, and Malika, who hated them, was forced to learn to become an equestrian.
 It seemed to be a charmed life, but it was a cloistered life, almost like a prison.